radarlabs/radar-sdk-js/packages/autocomplete/README.md

 - `role="combobox"` on the input
 - `role="listbox"` on the results list
 - `aria-live="polite"` for dynamic result announcements
-- Keyboard navigation with Arrow keys, Tab, Enter, and Escape
+- Keyboard navigation: Arrow keys (move), Tab (next item or close when no results), Enter (select, does not submit form when dropdown is open), Escape (close)

 ## Peer dependencies